Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 # Module overview

 In this part of the *Actindo Core1 Platform* documentation, you will find a brief overview on the most important *Actindo Core1 Platform* modules and technical components as well as a description of the data streams between these components.
+See the interaction between the modules also in the overview graphic [Module overview &ndash; Diagram](./04a_GraphicModuleOverview.md).

 ## Basic plugins and modules